HeardLibrary/digital-scholarship/script/r/next.md

 ![](../images/t-test-table-format-for-excel.png)

-However, these data aren't "tidy" because each observation isn't in its own row, and the independent variable factor values (male vs. female) isn't in a single column.
+However, these data aren't "tidy" because each observation isn't in its own row, and the independent variable factor values (male vs. female) aren't in a single column.
 In contrast, the data in this form (using grouping variables):

 ![](../images/t-test-table-grouping-variable.png)